Dnchenceta/Learning-PYspider/README.md

-# studying
+# Give it a try on Python spider
-a new-learner spider
+a new-learner spider log, write by CDN.